shivashant25/Sentinel-with-XDR/labguide/part-01/lab12.md

    ![](../media/lab08.png)

-### Task 1: Ingesting logs from Microsoft Azure Network Security Groups to Sentinel
+### Task 1: Ingesting logs from Azure Network Security Groups to Sentinel

 In this task, you will explore the Microsoft Sentinel .